celestiaorg/networks/README.md

 You can view chain activity at the current `devnet-2` explorer: https://celestia.observer/
 ## Overview

-Devnet demonstrates Celestia’s data availability capabilities on a libp2p network and a syncing blockchain.
+Devnet demonstrates Celestia’s data availability capabilities by running two individual but connected networks:

 The Devnet implementation actually runs two individual but connected networks: